Sousastep/SousaFX-rnbo-docs/docs/index.md

 - 64 drums samples, playable with the bumpers and triggers.
 - Two one-button loopers, one for the bassline and one for the drums.
 - DJ-style HP/LP filters.
-- An auto-wah carefully tuned for playing dubstep with a game controller attached to a tuba.
+- An auto-wah carefully tuned to be as musical as possible.

 ![sousa gamepad](img/sousa_gamepad.webp)